uvarc/workshop-site/content/lesson/ivy-duo-login.md

 \* If you are a student without a Workday account, please send an email to ivy-support@virginia.edu to receive an alternate link to the security training.

-### 2. Send a screenshot of your completed training.

-Once you have completed the training, take a screenshot of your completed training and send a copy to accounts@virginia.edu and ivy-support@virginia.edu.

 # 2. Installing/Updating the VPN Client

 To connect to your Ivy VM, you first need to connect to the High Security Virtual Private